raphsilva/contrastive-summarization/README.md

 ### Output

-After tests are done, the outputs will be in two folders: `OUTPUT` will contain the summaries generated and `RESULTS` will contain the summaries characteristics, including evaluation.
+After tests are done, the outputs will be in two folders inside the `OUTPUT` directory: `summaries` will contain the summaries generated and `results` will contain the summaries characteristics, including evaluation.

 #### Summaries